 Again, keep in mind that if you don’t use CBD daily, you’ll need to do some additional calculations.
 For example, let’s say you use 50 mg of CBD per week and you want your CBD oil bottle to last you 3 months.

 One month is roughly 4 weeks, so that’s 200 mg of CBD per month.
 Times that number by 3 months, which means you need a 600 mg bottle of CBD oil.

 How Long is CBD Oil’s Shelf Life?

-It’s also helpful to know the shelf life of CBD, especially if you want your product to last for months.
+It’s also helpful to know the shelf life of CBD, especially if you want your product to last for many months.